-- help to breathe properly, using a ventilator (a machine that helps you breathe when your lungs are struggling) - medicine to ease pain while you are waiting for surgery - medicines to prevent seizures, which can happen after subarachnoid haemorrhage, and which can cause more bleeding if not prevented - medicine to prevent coughing.
-Any jolting or jerking movement, such as coughing, could cause more bleeding - medicine to soften your stools (poo).
-This is so you won't need to strain when you go to the toilet.
+- help to breathe properly, using a ventilator (a machine that helps you breathe when your lungs are struggling) - medication to ease pain while you are waiting for surgery - medications to prevent seizures, which can happen after subarachnoid hemorrhage, and which can cause more bleeding if not prevented - medication to prevent coughing.
+Any jolting or jerking movement, such as coughing, could cause more bleeding - medication to soften your stools (feces).
+This is so you won't need to strain when you go to the bathroom.
 Straining could cause more bleeding.

 You might also need drugs to help your blood to flow properly.
-This can involve a balance between two problems that can happen in people with subarachnoid haemorrhage.
+This can involve a balance between two problems that can happen in people with subarachnoid hemorrhage.

-- If you have coagulopathy, this means that your blood doesn't clot easily enough, so that it's too 'thin', and you bleed too easily, while - vasospasm means that your blood vessels constrict (tighten up and get too narrow) so that your blood doesn't flow freely enough around your body.
+- If you have coagulopathy, this means that your blood doesn't clot easily enough, so that it's too "thin", and you bleed too easily, while - vasospasm means that your blood vessels constrict (tighten up and get too narrow) so that your blood doesn't flow freely enough around your body.